JAC-CS-Game-Programming-Fall22/5-Angry-Birds/README.md

 ### Density

 - [`Body.density`](https://brm.io/matter-js/docs/classes/Body.html#property_density): A number that defines the density of the body, that is its mass per unit area.
 If you pass the density via `Body.create` the `mass` property is automatically calculated for you based on the size (area) of the object.
-This is generally preferable to simply setting mass and allows for more intuitive definition of materials (e.g. rock has a higher density than wood).
-Has a default value of `0.001`.
+This is preferable rather than explicitly setting mass and allows for more intuitive definition of materials (e.g. rock has a higher density than wood).
+Given a rock body and a wood body that were the exact same size, the rock would be heavier than the wood.
+This property has a default value of `0.001`.
 - `damageThreshold` is now a property added to the body in `GameEntity` which is calculated using the body's mass.
 We don't specify the mass directly - Matter calculates the mass of an object based on its size and `density` values.

 ![Block Density](./images/Block-Density.gif)